NicodemusGurion/nicodemusgurion.github.io/anti-dawah/rebekah-3-years-old.md

 # Rebecca was an adult

-There is not a single verse in the Bible that gives the age of Rebecca at marriage. - The Bible says she was an adult woman of marriageable age.
+There is not a single verse in the Bible that gives the age of Rebecca at marriage. - The Bible says she was a woman of marriageable age.
+- The Bible describes her as a young woman (Heb. naʿarah), a word never used for toddlers.
+- She performs adult tasks that children would not be doing.
 - She was strong enough to haul several thousand liters of water.
 No toddler is capable of this.
 - She was mature enough to make major life decisions.
 No toddler would be allowed to do this.